kachick/depop/README.md

 - Repository index
 - Repository detail
 - Pinned Repositories
-- Explore repositories
+- "Explore repositories" and/or the stars

 ## Limitations

-Currently avoiding the use of JavaScript.\
-So the following feature cannot be suppressed because GitHub does not provide a selectable attribute.
+Following feature cannot be suppressed

 - Sponsors